visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

     visit.SaveWindow()

-Handling Command-line arguments
+Handling command line arguments
 -------------------------------

-In some cases, a VisIt_ python script also needs to handle its own command-line arguments.
+In some cases, a VisIt_ python script also needs to handle its own command line arguments.
 This is handled using the ``Argv()`` method.
 For example, to run the python script, ``myscript.py`` with two arguments like so ::